kristofferv98/SemanthaVoiceAssistant/README.md

 # Semantha Voice Assistant
-Welcome to the Semantha Voice Assistant, a AI companion designed to provide personalized and context-aware interactions through the integration of advanced semantic analysis, sentiment detection, and voice processing technologies.
+Welcome to the Semantha Voice Assistant, a AI companion designed to provide personalized and context-aware interactions through the integration of autogen, semantic routing and, VoiceProcessingToolkit.
 This system is adept at understanding user intent and sentiment, offering responses that are empathetic, humorous, or detailed, tailored to the user's needs.

 ## Setup and Installation